-Monoclonal antibody (mAb) 8H9 radioimmunotherapy has shown promise in patients with central nervous system (CNS) relapse.
+Monoclonal antibody (mAb) 8H9 radioimmunotherapy has shown promise in people with central nervous system (CNS) relapse.
 It is specific for cell surface glycoprotein gp58.
-This project was initiated with the biochemical characterization of gp58, which was purified from the extract of neuroblastoma cell line LAN-1 by 8H9-affinity chromatography and was unequivocally identified by mass spectrometry as 4Ig-B7-H3, the long and principal form of B7-H3, an immune modulator which is known to inhibit immune cell attack by natural killer (NK) and T-cells.
-While B7-H3 transcript was ubiquitously expressed in solid tumors and normal human tissues, B7-H3 protein was detected by 8H9 only in human solid tumors, and not in most normal tissues, including normal CNS tissues tested.
-Currently the research focuses on: (1) investigating the mechanism behind B7-H3 overexpression in solid tumors, especially the role of microRNAs in its regulation.
-Modulating B7-H3 protein expression may improve therapeutic potential of mAbs like 8H9, especially for patients with metastatic solid tumors; (2) identifying the putative B7-H3 receptor(s) on activated NK/T cells, and determining which receptor(s) functions primarily as a coinhibitory molecule.
-Unraveling the role of B7-H3 coinhibitory receptor(s) may help in developing more efficient, innovative NK/T cell-based therapeutic approaches in neuroblastoma and other solid tumors.
+This project was initiated with the biochemical characterization of gp58, which was purified from the extract of neuroblastoma cell line LAN-1 by 8H9-affinity chromatography and was unequivocally identified by mass spectrometry as 4Ig-B7-H3, the long and principal form of B7-H3, an immune modulator that is known to inhibit immune cell attack by natural killer (NK) and T cells.
+While B7-H3 transcript was ubiquitously expressed in solid tumors and normal human tissues, B7-H3 protein was detected by 8H9 only in human solid tumors but not in most normal tissues, including normal CNS tissues tested.
+Currently, the research focuses on two aspects.
+We are investigating the mechanism behind B7-H3 overexpression in solid tumors, especially the role of microRNAs in its regulation.
+Modulating B7-H3 protein expression may improve the therapeutic potential of mAbs like 8H9, especially for people with metastatic solid tumors.
+Second, we are identifying the putative B7-H3 receptors on activated NK/T cells and determining which receptors function primarily as a coinhibitory molecule.
+Unraveling the role of B7-H3 coinhibitory receptors may help in developing more efficient, innovative NK/T cell-based therapeutic approaches in neuroblastoma and other solid tumors.